api3dao/commons/src/eslint/README.md

 - The implementation is intentionally written in JS so it can be used to lint the project itself.
 You can see that the root `.eslintrc.js` extends the configuration files from this module.

-- Unfortunately, the plugin does not comply with official eslint naming convention which demands the plugin to be published as "@api3/eslint-config-commons".
+- Unfortunately, the plugin does not comply with official ESLint naming convention which demands the plugin to be published as "@api3/eslint-config-commons".
 As a workaround, project need to use a relative path instead.
 See: https://github.com/eslint/eslintrc/blob/242d569020dfe4f561e4503787b99ec016337457/lib/config-array-factory.js#L920